sbme-tutorials/liver-fibrosis-prediction-model/README.md

 - `naive_bayes.R`: Naive Bayes model with cross validation (k-folds = 10)
 - `stratified_naive.R`: Naive Bayes model with stratified k-folds.

+This project is done as a requirement for SBE304 course.
 Please refer to [this link](https://github.com/aligamalelgaml/Team15) to view the repo for our [website](https://aligamalelgaml.github.io/Team15/).